-Well, Cruiser, I'd be happy to.
-(And I hope other readers will share their own secrets too in the comments below.)
+I'm often asked how I manage to squeeze everything into a single carry-on and personal item, even for trips as long as a few weeks.
 I've put together advice for three tricky packing scenarios, as well as a list of general carry-on rules of thumb.
+(I hope readers will add their own tips in the comments too!)
 Some travelers are happy checking a bag or two, and that's great.
-But for folks like Cruiser who want to lighten their load but don't know how -- this one's for you.
+But for folks who want to lighten their load but don't know how -- this one's for you.

 Challenge No. 1: A Long Trip Through Multiple Climates

 Not sure how to pack for your epic South American journey from the chilly mountains of Patagonia to the sunny beaches of Rio de Janeiro?
 Worry not.
 Even this can be done solely with a carry-on -- take inspiration from this guy, who managed an around-the-world trip with no bags at all!